The theoretical proof of the constancy of the speed of light can be obtained by a sequence of derivations.

 The following text is taken from the thirteenth chapter of the book “Newton and Relativity“.

-Two different types of constancy
+Two different kinds of constancy

 The direct consequence of the constancy of the speed of light for all frames of reference is the relativity of simultaneity (see animation).
-This involves the exclusion of the existence of an absolute time.

 A postulate in conflict with classical mechanics